kstenerud/streamux/streamux-specification.md

 Chunk payload length refers to the length of the `chunk payload` only.
 It does not include the length of any other field.

+Care must be taken in the implementation of packed chunk envelope mode.
+Messages of different priorities might be handled differently during message queuing (for example, they might take a different communication channel), in which case they should not be packed together.
+Packed chunk envelopes must not be buffered for too long waiting to be filled.
+Packing message chunks comes at the cost of increased latency.

 ### Application Message Encoding